Haivision/srt/docs/API-functions.md

 ### srt_connect_group

 ```
-SRT_API       int srt_connect_group(SRTSOCKET group,
+int srt_connect_group(SRTSOCKET group,
                       const struct sockaddr* source /*nullable*/, int sourcelen,
                       SRT_SOCKGROUPDATA name [], int arraysize);
 ```

 This function does almost the same as calling `srt_connect` (or `srt_connect_bind`, if `source` is not NULL) in a loop for every item specified in `name` array.
-The only difference is in the blocking mode handling: if the group has the (default) blocking mode set, then the call to `srt_connect` would block until the required connection is established (so in a loop it would block always on the first link).
-This function blocks until any of the connections in the list gets established (rest of the connections is continued in background).
+However if you did this in a blocking mode, the first call to `srt_connect` would block until the connection is established, whereas this function blocks until any of the specified connections is established.
+With non-blocking mode, there are no differences.

 If you set the group nonblocking mode (`SRTO_RCVSYN` option), there's no difference.
+Note, however, that in this function accepts only groups, not sockets.

 The elements of the `name` array need to be prepared with the use of the `srt_prepare_endpoint` function.
 Note that it is **NOT** required that every